-The following front panel features are available on the CSW2012-X inverter when the access cover is removed (See Figure 1-2):
+The following front panel features are available on the CMW3012H inverter once the access cover is removed (See Figure 1-2):

-Info: To access and view the AC terminal block and ground terminal, remove the four Phillips screws holding the AC wiring access cover.
+Info: To access and view the AC terminal block, remove the four Phillips screws (Figure 1-1, Items A) that secure the AC wiring access cover.

-- 7. AC Entry/Exit Openings two 1/2" knockouts are provided to accommodate the inverter's AC input and output wiring. - 8.
-AC Ground Connection used to connect all AC input and output grounds.
-To attach multiple ground wires (i.e., ground wires from the AC input and output circuits), use a pressure or mechanical connector (i.e., ring terminal). - 9.
-AC Input Terminal a two-pole terminal block used to connect the inverter's AC input wiring.
-This terminal block allows a service/distribution panel (main panel) to be wired to the inverter's input. - 10.
-AC Output Terminal this four-pole terminal block is used to connect the inverter's AC output wiring.
+- 8. AC Exit Openings two 1/2" knockouts are provided to accommodate the inverter's AC output wiring. - 9.
+AC Output Terminal this three-pole terminal block is used to connect the inverter's AC output wiring.
 This terminal block allows a dedicated panel (sub-panel) to be connected between the inverter's output wiring and the AC loads.
+Refer to Section 2.5.3 for detailed information on wiring the AC output terminal.

-The AC 1 output terminals (L1/N1) allow a pass-thru (By-Pass mode) current of 30 amps.
-The AC 2 output terminals (L2/N2) are protected by the inverter's 20-amp circuit breaker (Figure 1-1, Item 6) which limits the pass-thru current of 20 amps.
+Note: The AC output terminals (L/N) are protected by the inverter's 20-amp AC output circuit breaker (Figure 1-1, Item 6), which limits the pass-thru current to 20 amps.